vr-vipultiwari/Design-Patterns-in-Java/README.md

 🔼 ## TYPES OF DESIGN PATTERN
 ------------------------------

-Design Pattern are organised into family of related pattern , this maked its easier to learn and focus on specific type of use cases.
+Design Pattern are organised into family of related pattern , this makes its easier to learn and focus on specific type of use cases.